(updated January 2018)

 Signature and date block for the candidate

-- The Dean will acknowledge receipt of the Third Year Review and communicate his decision regarding reappointment or termination directly to the chair and the candidate.
+10. The Dean will acknowledge receipt of the Third Year Review and signed letter of advice and communicate his or her decision regarding reappointment or termination directly to the chair and the candidate.
 In the case of a Dean’s recommendation contrary to that of the department, the Dean will provide the Chair with the reasons prior to contacting the candidate.
 The Chair will then have ten days in which to provide further information or counter-argument.

-Tenure track faculty who have succesfully passed their Third-Year Review are eligible for a semester of leave with full pay in the following year.
+Tenure track faculty who have successfully passed their Third-Year Review are eligible for a semester of leave with full pay in the following year.
 The timing of the leave (Fall or Spring term) will be determined in consultation between the recipient and the department Chair.
-The faculty member should complete a Goddard Fellowship Form.
-See section 4.6, Goddard Fellowships for more details.
+The faculty member must complete a Goddard Fellowship Form.
+See section 4.6.
+Refer to Academic Appointments : Goddard Leaves for more details.